CTE and Concurrent Enrollment

 Follow each and every step to avoid delays in the process.

-Step 1: Apply for Admissions to the Mat-Su College
+• Step 1: Apply for Admissions to the Mat-Su College (you will need Social Security number)

 This will generate a University of Alaska (UA) Identification (ID) Number which you will need to register for your class.

-1. Go to UA Online and apply for admissions to the Mat-Su College.
-Click on Future Students, then on Non-Degree-Seeking High School Students, then on the blue ‘ENTER’ button under UAA.
+1. Go to UA Online, click on Future Students, then select Non-Degree-Seeking High School Students from drop down menu, click on the blue ‘ENTER’ button under UAA.

-- Select Application Type: Secondary School 17 & younger, continue to follow application prompts.
+• Select Application Type: Secondary School 17 & younger, click "continue"

 1. Go to https://me.uaa.alaska.edu/.